iamwebwiz/web3bridge-assessment/README.md

 docker compose up -d
 ```

-This will start the container for the app in detached mode
+This will start the container for the app in detached mode and you'll be able to access the app at http://localhost:5173.

 To stop the container, you can run the following command: